Azure/bicep-types-az/generated/chaos/microsoft.chaos/2023-04-15-preview/types.md

 * **principalId**: string (ReadOnly): GUID that represents the principal ID of this resource identity.
 * **tenantId**: string (ReadOnly): GUID that represents the tenant ID of this resource identity.
 * **type**: 'None' | 'SystemAssigned' | 'UserAssigned' (Required): String of the resource identity type.
-* **userAssignedIdentities**: [UserAssignedIdentities](#userassignedidentities): The list of user identities associated with the experiment.
+* **userAssignedIdentities**: [UserAssignedIdentities](#userassignedidentities): The list of user identities associated with the Experiment.
 The user identity dictionary key references will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'.

 ## Selector
 * **Discriminator**: type